purwadhikafullstack/jcwdvl00701/readme.md

 # Purwadhika Final Project Repository

-This is monorepo contain frontend project using ReactJS and backend project using ExpressJS testing.
+This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.

 ## Available Scripts